 “Checking Engineering Calculations” wrap up

+I bet engineers of NASA, Jet Propulsion Laboratory (JPL), and Lockheed Martin wish they’d done a proper review over the Mars orbiter.
 JPL used the metric system, while Lockheed Martin used the English system.
-The mistake in units led to NASA losing its $125 million Mars orbiter.
+This unit mistake led to NASA losing its $125 million Mars orbiter.

 What do you think is the best way to check engineering calculations?
 How often do you check your calculations?